dieselfox1/fincommerce/packages/js/email-editor/README.md

 This is the FinCommerce Email Editor package - a JavaScript library for building and customizing email templates.
 While currently integrated with FinCommerce, this package is designed to be used as an independent library in other projects.

-You can try the email editor in [the WordPress Playground](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/dieselfox1/fincommerce/refs/heads/trunk/packages/js/email-editor/blueprint.json).
+You can try the email editor in [the finpress Playground](https://playground.finpress.net/?blueprint-url=https://raw.githubusercontent.com/dieselfox1/fincommerce/refs/heads/trunk/packages/js/email-editor/blueprint.json).

 This JavaScript package is designed to work in conjunction with its PHP counterpart, which can be found in the same repository at `packages/php/email-editor`.
 Both packages are required for full functionality.